reshamas/fastai_deeplearn_part1/lessons/lesson_7_x.md

   - I'm not going to tell you how big an area to pool, I will tell you how big a resolution to create
   - starting with 28x28:  Do a 14x14 adaptive maxpool; same as 2x2 maxpool with a 14x14 output

+ ## BatchNorm (Batch Normalization)
+ - a couple of years old now
+ - makes it easier to train deeper networks
+ -